 Federal Reserve staff regularly consult with key constituents in the accounting and auditing professions, including domestic and international standard-setters, accounting firms, accounting and financial sector trade groups, and other financial sector regulators to facilitate the Board's understanding of domestic and international practices; proposed accounting, auditing, and regulatory standards; and the interactions between accounting standards and regulatory reform efforts.
 The Federal Reserve also participates in various accounting, auditing, and regulatory forums in order to both formulate and communicate its views.

-Federal Reserve staff also participated in meetings of the BCBS Accounting Experts Group and the IAIS Accounting and Auditing Working Group.
+Federal Reserve staff continued to participate in meetings of the BCBS Accounting Experts Group and the IAIS Accounting and Auditing Working Group.
 These groups represent their respective organizations at international meetings on accounting, auditing, and disclosure issues affecting global banking and insurance organizations.
-Working with international bank supervisors, Federal Reserve staff contributed to the development of publications that were issued by the BCBS, including publications on the regulatory treatment of expected credit losses in light of pending changes to accounting standards.
+Working with international bank supervisors, Federal Reserve staff contributed to the development of publications that were issued by the BCBS, including guidelines on identification and management of step-in risk and frequently asked questions on changes to lease accounting.
 In collaboration with international insurance supervisors, Federal Reserve staff also made contributions to work related to enhancing IAIS standards on valuation, disclosures, and expectations for external audit-related matters.

-Federal Reserve System staff also provided their accounting and business expertise through participation in other supervisory activities during the past year.
+Additionally, Federal Reserve staff provided their accounting and business expertise through participation in other supervisory activities during the past year.
 These activities included supporting Dodd-Frank Act initiatives related to stress testing of banks as well as various regulatory capital-related issues.

 The Federal Reserve works with the other federal banking agencies to develop guidance on the management of credit risk; to coordinate the assessment of regulated institutions' credit-risk management practices; and to ensure that institutions properly identify, measure, and manage credit risk.